Talk to a lawyer @499

 A person who has been wrongly charged under the SC/ST Act may pursue certain legal measures from the judiciary, even if there is no explicit provision under the legislation for someone who has been the victim of the Act's exploitation for certain nefarious purposes.
 A person can file a writ petition and claim that his right to life and liberty, as protected by Article 21 of the Indian Constitution, has been violated to make their way to the high courts and the Supreme Court.

 In addition, the individual who has been unfairly accused has the option to counter the complaint to the SC-ST member who made the false accusations against them.
 Although anticipatory bail is not mentioned in the Act for violations under the SC-ST Act, the accused has been granted anticipatory bail in several recent decisions by the Supreme Court and the High Courts in situations involving false SC-ST allegations.
 A person who has been wrongfully accused may also seek redress by seeking refuge under the Indian Penal Code's defamation provisions.
+For more information on the procedure, check out our guide on initiating a defamation case.

 Can FIR Under The SC/ST Act Be Quashed?